 Our business acquisitions typically result in the recording of goodwill, trade names, and other intangible assets, and the recorded values of those assets may become impaired in the future.
 The determination of the value of such intangible assets requires management to make estimates and assumptions that affect our consolidated financial statements.
-For intangible assets purchased in a business combination, the estimated fair values of the assets received are used to establish their recorded values.
+Historically, for intangible assets purchased in a business combination, the estimated fair values of the assets received were used to establish their recorded values.
+Effective January 1, 2023, related revenue contracts with customers are accounted for as if we had originated the contracts.
+The acquired contract assets and contract liabilities are recognized and measured consistent with how they were recognized and measured in the acquiree's financial statements.
 As more fully described in Note 2 - Summary of Significant Accounting Policies, we assess the impairment of goodwill of our reporting units and indefinite-lived intangible assets annually, or more often if events or changes in circumstances indicate that the carrying value may not be recoverable.

 Application of the goodwill impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units, and determination of the fair value of each reporting unit.
 Significant judgments are required to estimate the fair value of reporting units including estimating future cash flows, and determining appropriate discount rates, growth rates, company control premium, and other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.
-See Note 5 - Goodwill, Trade Names, and Other Intangible Assets, where impairment testing in 2022, 2021, and 2020 is more fully described.
+See Note 5 - Goodwill, Trade Names, and Other Intangible Assets, where impairment testing in 2023, 2022, and 2021 is more fully described.